David Shrier

 David L. Shrier is an American futurist, author and entrepreneur.
 Shrier also co-edits the MIT Connection Science imprint of MIT Press and is the author of various industry reference books in the fields of financial technology, digital identity, data governance and financial innovation.
-Shrier is the cofounder & Managing Director of Esme Learning, an artificial intelligence-enabled digital learning company derived from MIT research and spun out of MIT Media Lab.
+Shrier is the cofounder and managing director of Esme Learning, an artificial intelligence-enabled digital learning company derived from MIT research and spun out of MIT Media Lab.
 He currently serves as Professor of Practice in Artificial Intelligence and Innovation with Imperial College London.

 Career

 Shrier has led a number of private equity and venture capital-backed companies as CEO, CFO or COO.
 He has helped established organizations to develop and build new revenue streams, having developed growth opportunities with C-suite executives for Dun & Bradstreet, Wolters Kluwer, Ernst & Young, GE, The Walt Disney Company, AOL Verizon, and Starwood, as well as private equity and venture capital funds.
 Shrier's professional interests includes managing a global consultancy firm Visionary Future, and serving as a non-executive director to blockchain infrastructure provider Copper.co and senior advisor to fintech company Kyriba.
-He was also Vice Chairman of Endor.
+He was also vice chairman of Endor.

-Learning Innovation
+Learning innovation

-Shrier created the MIT online fintech course “Future Commerce” that educated thousands of students in over 120 countries, adapting his successful on-campus MIT graduate course of the same name (itself the first graduate fintech course in North America).
+Shrier created the MIT online fintech course “Future Commerce” that educated thousands of students in over 120 countries, adapting his on-campus MIT graduate course of the same name (itself the first graduate fintech course in North America).
 In 2017, he re-created his online programme at University of Oxford's Saïd Business School (SBS) under the name Oxford Fintech, and added a second programme Oxford Blockchain Strategy.
-The Dean of SBS teaches one of the modules in Oxford Fintech.
-David also co-founded and is Chairman of Riff Learning, an MIT spinout company that is applying artificial intelligence to reshape collaboration.
-David is on the advisory board of WorldQuant University, a program offering a totally-free, accredited, online master's degree in financial engineering.
+The dean of SBS teaches one of the modules in Oxford Fintech.
+Shrier also co-founded and is chairman of Riff Learning, an MIT spinout company that is applying artificial intelligence to reshape collaboration.
+Shrier is on the advisory board of WorldQuant University, a program offering a totally-free, accredited, online master's degree in financial engineering.